Bad Day (Daniel Powter song): Usage in other media

-"Bad Day" was much-used in the media to the point where Powter declared he felt "quite detached from th[e] song.
+"Bad Day" was much used in the media, to the point where Powter declared he felt "quite detached from th[e] song.
 It's more like it's everybody's song."
 According to Alan Connor: "...turning off the radio isn't enough to escape the tune.
 It can be heard everywhere from in shops, on mobiles and especially on TV."
-During Christmas 2004, the song was used in a Coca-Cola advertisement which played in France for two weeks.
-It was also featured in a television advertisement for Right Guard deodorant in the United Kingdom and the long-running NFL.com Fantasy Football Playoff Challenge ads in the United States, starting in 2008.
+During Christmas 2004, the song was used in a Coca-Cola advertisement, which played in France for two weeks.
+It was also featured in a television advertisement for Right Guard deodorant in the United Kingdom, and the long-running NFL.com Fantasy Football Playoff Challenge ads in the United States, starting in 2007.

 The fifth season of American Idol used "Bad Day" to underscore a montage of each contestant shown when they were eliminated.
 Although it was not his decision to have it on the show, Powter said: "I need every opportunity that I can to get the music out there".
 "Bad Day" was subsequently used in other shows, including the Brazilian series Malhação in 2005, and TV Asahi's 2006 Japanese drama Regatta: Kimi to Ita Eien.
-It was featured in Veronica Mars episode "The Bitch Is Back" in 2007, and in a 2012 episode of the German show Danni Lowinski.
-In 2014, the song was used as Lestrade's ringtone for Sherlock Holmes and Joan Watson in an episode of Elementary titled "The One Percent Solution".
+It was featured in the Veronica Mars episode "The Bitch Is Back" in 2007, and in a 2012 episode of the German show Danni Lowinski.
+In 2014, the song was used as Lestrade's ringtone for Sherlock Holmes and Joan Watson in an episode of Elementary, titled "The One Percent Solution".
 An FX promotional trailer for Fargo featured a muzak version of "Bad Day".

 "Weird Al" Yankovic wanted to record a parody of the song in 2006, but Powter refused his proposal.
 Later, however, Powter decided to give him permission to record the parody, which was to have been called "You Had a Bad Date", but was told by Yankovic that "the train had left the station", as he recorded "White & Nerdy" the day after instead.
 In April 2006, "Bad Day" was parodied on an episode of the television series Saturday Night Live, featuring a montage of former member of the United States House of Representatives Tom DeLay.
 The Daily Show used the song for an American Idol-based montage satirizing the June 2006 death of Abu Musab al-Zarqawi, leader of Al-Qaeda in Iraq.
 It was parodied by comedy group Moron Life titled "Overplayed" and was released on MySpace in August 2006.
 "Bad Day" was also covered by the fictional music group Alvin and the Chipmunks for their 2007 film Alvin and the Chipmunks.
 Their version made the charts in January 2008, peaking at number 67 on the Billboard Hot 100.